arkime/arkime/parliament/README.md

 Check out our [contributing guide](../CONTRIBUTING.md) for more information about contributing to Arkime.

-Before submitting a pull request with your contribution, please move to the top level Moloch directory and run `npm run lint`, and correct any errors.
+Before submitting a pull request with your contribution, please move to the top level Arkime directory and run `npm run lint`, and correct any errors.
 This runs [eslint][eslint], a static code analysis tool for finding problematic patterns or code that doesn’t adhere to our style guidelines.
 Check out `parliament/.eslintrc.js` to view this project's rules.

 Please use a [fork](https://guides.github.com/activities/forking/) to submit a [pull request](https://help.github.com/articles/creating-a-pull-request/) for your contribution.

 ### Parliament Definition
-`parliament.json` (or whatever you pass into the -c config option when starting Parliament) is the file that describes your parliament.
+`parliament.json` (or whatever you supply as `file=` in the config when starting Parliament) is the file that describes your parliament.
 You can create this by hand or use the Parliament UI to create, edit, and delete groups and clusters.
 View the supplied `parliament.example.json` to view an example parliament configuration.

 ### Issues
 `parliament.issues.json` will be created to store issues pertaining to the clusters in your parliament.